gvamaral/angularJS-test/README.md

 # angularJS-test
-Load up the project
+cd into the angular folder,
-cd into the angular folder, should be in the node_modules then do npm start, and it should open up on http://localhost:3000/
+then do npm start, and it should open up on http://localhost:3000/